 The first time I took a Greek ferry, it was from Ios to Santorini and back.
 Ios is small enough, and I had help, so it wasn’t very hard.
 But in Santorini, I was alone, and there were a lot more people and a lot more ferries.
 It also seemed a bit disorganized, although in hindsight it wasn’t.

 If you are on an early morning ferry, go early as you may be able to get on without all the rushing that is associated with getting on later in the day.
+This is especially true if you are embarking on at the first stop.
+In Pireaus, you may board even an hour early on some ferries.

 You need to be there early but not more than 30 minutes.
 Rarely are ferries early in Greece and more often a few minutes or more late.
 But the disembarkation and embarkation process is fast, and they won’t wait for you.
+However, if they arrive early, they will not leave early.
+Don’t worry if you see your ferry arriving before you have reached the port.

 Proceed up the stairs, and someone will help you find your seat.
 Last year, I sat where I wanted, well except for business class but this year they really seemed keen on people sitting in their assigned seats.